Pepegov/OpsToolkit/README.md

 │       │   ├── minio: S3 supported object storage system
-│       │   ├── onlyoffice: Free software office suite and ecosystem of collaborative applications │       │   ├── rabbitmq: Open-source message-broker software │       │   ├── vault: Vault secures, stores
+│       │   ├── onlyoffice: Free software office suite and ecosystem of collaborative applications │       │   ├── rabbitmq: Open-source message-broker software │       │   ├── redis: Open-source cache service
+│       │   ├── vault: Vault secures, stores
 │       │   └── vpn: Deployment configurations to vpn
-│       │       ├── openvpn: OpenVPN is a virtual private network system │       │       └── wireguard: Communication protocol and free and open-source vpn software │       ├── github-actions; Templates for builds and deployments │       └── scripts: Everything that is more convenient or necessary to do with scripts
+│       │       ├── openvpn: OpenVPN is a virtual private network system │       │       └── wireguard: Communication protocol and free and open-source vpn software │       ├── github-actions: Templates for builds and deployments │       └── scripts: Everything that is more convenient or necessary to do with scripts
 ```